SILIZ4/siliz4.github.io/index.md

 I obtained my Master's degree also at Dynamica in 2022 under the supervision of Antoine Allard and Jean-Gabriel Young.

 I'm interested in the intricacies of the structure of complex networks.
-I enjoy using Bayesian statistics and computational methods to improve our understanding of network models and properties.
+I use Bayesian statistics and computational methods to improve our understanding of network models and properties.